shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Spellcasting

+Choose one stat to be your spellcasting stat.
+This will be your Reality Bender stat.

+## Bonded Schools

-Choose two schools of magic as your bonded schools.
+Choose a school of magic as your bonded school.
+You bond to more schools as you level up, as shown in the class table.
 You get special bonuses when casting spells in your bonded schools as you level up.

+At level 1, you know 1 cantrip and 1 1st-level spell, both from your bonded school.
+As you level up, the minimum amount of spells you know of 1st level or higher is equal to your level.
+When you level up, you may learn one 1st-level spell from your bonded schools.

 ## Spellcasting Focus